heisenbergue342-cpu/pflegeflix-main/README.md

 - "Upgrade" prompts and slot gating are bypassed.
 - Turning VITE_FREE_MODE=false restores previous plan behavior.

+## Launch Free Mode (soft launch)

+To disable all subscription/paywall gates during the launch period, set:

+- VITE_LAUNCH_FREE_MODE=true
+- (optional) VITE_FREE_MODE_MAX_ACTIVE_JOBS=-1  # -1 = unlimited, display only

+When Launch Free Mode is enabled:
+- Employers can edit, pause/unpause, duplicate, and publish without any paywall.
+- "Upgrade" modals/CTAs are hidden.
+- Plan checks are only applied when VITE_LAUNCH_FREE_MODE=false (and will behave as before).

+Turn it off by setting VITE_LAUNCH_FREE_MODE=false and restarting.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!